xiao-zaiyi/illa-helper/README.md

 ### How to Contribute

 1.  **Submit Issues**
-    - Use GitHub Issues to report bugs or suggest features.
+    - Use GitHub Issues to report bugs or suggest features
-    - Clearly describe the issue or suggestion in detail.
+    - Clearly describe the issue or suggestion in detail
-    - If it's a bug, please provide steps to reproduce and environment information.
+    - If it's a bug, please provide steps to reproduce and environment information

 2.  **Contribute Code**
-    - **Fork** this repository.
+    - **Fork** this repository
-    - Create a new branch (`git checkout -b feature/your-amazing-feature`).
+    - Create a new branch (`git checkout -b feature/your-amazing-feature`)
-    - Write and test your code.
+    - Write and test your code
-    - Ensure your code follows the project's coding standards.
+    - Ensure your code follows the project's coding standards
-    - Commit your changes (`git commit -m 'Add some amazing feature'`).
+    - Commit your changes (`git commit -m 'Add some amazing feature'`)
-    - Push your branch to the remote repository (`git push origin feature/your-amazing-feature`).
+    - Push your branch to the remote repository (`git push origin feature/your-amazing-feature`)
-    - Create a **Pull Request**.
+    - Create a **Pull Request**

 3.  **Improve Documentation**
-    - Documentation improvements are just as important to the project.
+    - Documentation improvements are just as important to the project
-    - You can fix typos, improve explanations, or add examples.
+    - You can fix typos, improve explanations, or add examples

 ### Development Guide